christopherobin/mage/lib/msgServer/Readme.md

 and wait for messages to arrive.
 The moment messages are ready for delivery, the HTTP request will return with HTTP status code `200` and content-type `application/json`.

-In order to reliably detect clients unavailability, the server will periodically send a heartbeat message to the client.
-It is up to the client to detect this, and reconnect with the server.
-A heartbeat message's full response body is `HB` (for HeartBeat), and the content-type is `text/plain`.
+In order to reliably detect clients unavailability, the server will periodically close the connection to the client.
+It is up to the client to detect this, and reconnect with the server to make its presence known.
+The disconnect will happen with HTTP status code `204` and does not carry a response body.

 ## Confirming message receipts